Use the Tanzu Mission Control CLI to attach a cluster running on a network that is protected by a proxy server.

 --name<cluster name as you want it to appear in the console>

-tmc cluster attach --name myclustername --group myclustergroup --http-proxy-url=http://10.0.0.26:3128 --http-proxy-username=myusername --http-proxy-password=myproxypasswordWhen you run the command, Tanzu Mission Control registers the cluster with the cluster agent using the cluster name and cluster group that you provided.
-The cluster is not attached until you run the YAML manifest in your cluster.
+tmc cluster attach --name myclustername --cluster-group myclustergroup -k mykubeconfig --proxy myproxyconfigWhen you run the command, Tanzu Mission Control registers the cluster with the cluster agent using the cluster name and cluster group that you provided, and then runs the YAML manifest to attach your cluster.